jonocodes/whyfi/slides.md

 &nbsp;

-There is an active community with many schools of thought, debates, books, blogs, podcasts, gatherings, etc.
+There is an active community with many schools of thought, debates, books, blogs, podcasts, gatherings, and more.

 ---